Live release feed

 What Unemployment Rate Measures

-The Unemployment Rate is a key macroeconomic indicator that quantifies the percentage of the total labor force that is jobless but actively seeking employment.
-In the United Kingdom, this data is compiled and released by the Office for National Statistics (ONS), primarily derived from the Labour Force Survey.
-It serves as a fundamental gauge of the health and capacity of an economy, reflecting both supply and demand dynamics within the labor market.
+The Unemployment Rate is a key labour market indicator that measures the percentage of the total labour force that is unemployed but actively seeking employment.
+It is calculated by dividing the number of unemployed people by the total labour force (which includes both employed and unemployed individuals).
+In the United Kingdom, this vital statistic is compiled and released by the Office for National Statistics (ONS), providing an authoritative gauge of the nation's labour market health.

 Recent Trend Analysis